agude/agude.github.io/_books/use_of_weapons.md

 I really enjoyed the book and couldn't put it down, as I wanted to understand the man's backstory and motivations.
 I liked it a bit more than {% include book_link.html title="The Player of Games"%}, though both are fantastic.
-Next up for me is {% include book_link.html title="State of the Art"%}, Banks's collection of Culture short stories.
+Next up for me is {% include book_link.html title="The State of the Art"%}, Banks's collection of Culture short stories.